Categories

 Where would you use unshielded multiconductor cable?

-Unshielded multiconductor cables are ideal for use in environments that require a cable to be tough and flexible while carrying multiple conductors in a protective jacket.
+Unshielded multiconductor cables are ideal for use in applications that require a cable to be tough and flexible while carrying multiple conductors in a protective jacket.
 Remember, these cables do not offer the electromagnetic interference protection that you get with the shielded cables, but not every situation calls for those.
-Whether you’re looking for multiconductor cables for use in a factory, industrial setting, or a boat, these cables are a solid choice for the level of toughness they offer.
+Whether you’re looking for multiconductor cables for use in a factory, industrial setting, or a boat, these cables are a solid choice for the level of longevity they offer.
 If they are tough enough for industrial settings, then you know they can easily handle marine applications.

 What gauges are available?